 Magic Kingdom is also home to Mickey’s Not-So Scary Halloween Party, which runs various nights of the week from mid-August to Halloween night.

-The Halloween party is a separate ticketed event that you have to pay for on top of your normal park tickets.
-It is worth the additional cost, and you kids will love it!
+The Halloween party is a separately ticketed event that you have to pay for on top of your normal park tickets.
+It is worth the additional cost, and your kids will love it!

-All your favorite Magic Kingdom characters put on their Halloween costumes, and it makes for some of the best photos you’ll get at the park.
+All your favourite Magic Kingdom characters put on their Halloween costumes, and it makes for some of the best photos you’ll get at the park.

 The best part of the party is that you get to go trick or treating!